jraps20/Solr-AzureAppService/README.md

 https://getfishtank.ca/blog/installing-solr-app-service-in-sitecore-azure-paas

+POST-INSTALL: Populate managed schema (control panel) for all indexes.

 This script sets the `httpsOnly` property to `true` by default, but it can be modified in the parameters (in the prompts).

 ## Deployment Summary